-12. Approximately 200,000 children in England and Wales have a parent sent to prison each year.
+Approximately 200,000 children in England and Wales have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
-NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.
+The National Information Centre on Children of Offenders, NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.